AnchorFree/docker-exporter/README.md

 # docker-exporter
 Simple exporter for docker restarts

+it exports two metrics:

-it exports one metric: `docker_container_restart_count` wich is Gauge from `docker inspect` for each container on the host
+ * `docker_container_restart_count` wich is Gauge from `docker inspect` for each container on the host
+ * `docker_container_healthy` wich is 1 if container is up and running or healthcheck is passing and 0 if anything in between

 It accepts following parameters:
 ```